BOATHOUSE LIFE: MEMOIR FROM A FLOATING HOME

 SUMMER 1988

 Ten years after the White Earth incident (to the day), Jonah celebrated his birthday by leaping off second-story deck of my boathouse and swimming up the lazy brown current with friends to Barbi’s house.
-He and his pals floated on inner tubes, clinging to ropes tied to Barbi’s flower dock, which held so many potted zinnias etc. that I kidded Barbi that barges in New Orleans were running out of draft because she dipped her watering can so much into the Mississippi.
+He and his pals floated on inner tubes, clinging to ropes tied to Barbi’s flower dock while she sank her watering can into the river and pulled it up by a rope.
+She watered potted petunias and zinnias.
+She watered potted geraniums and impatiens.
+She watered sunflowers, morning glories, basil, coleus and succulents.

 The owner of the boathouse between us swapped places with Barbi, and we pulled the houses by ropes, so we floated side-by-side.
 Then we built the bedroom’s foundation of two-by-sixes right out in the open where anyone could see it, on the side of the island that faced the main channel of boat traffic patrolled by county and state officials.
 Denny who designed and captained the project had already dared to add a loft to his boathouse down-island, and to build an exquisitely peaked roof and a beautiful interior with cherry floors.
 And Jon who lived in a munchkin-like boathouse with an arched loft fit for a gumdrop forest helped pound the foundation together, and his wife Ellen, a nurse, also played a vital role.

 Barn swallows raised a brood that summer behind my boathouse and seemed to provide a perfect example of how a guy and girl could communicate while parenting a young boy.
 They built a nest atop an old electrical junction box that had a million-dollar view the river, and that risked full exposure to the northwest wind.
-Ten years later a thunderstorm roared with 80-mile-per hour gusts and knocked down the biggest cottonwood on my bank.
-Nonetheless the nest, parents and young survived—probably because a parent hunkered flat on it while the storm raged.
+One night a thunderstorm roared with 80-mile-per hour gusts and knocked down the biggest cottonwood on our bank; nonetheless the nest, parents and young survived—probably because a parent hunkered flat on it while the storm raged.

-When chicks begged from the nest in 1988, Mom and Dad took turns flying in alacritous loops above the river, catching bugs for them.
+When chicks begged from the nest, Mom and Dad took turns flying in alacritous loops above the river, catching bugs for them.
 They also took what appeared to be commiseration breaks.
 They would perch side-by-side on an eave and would jabber, twitter and warble to each other.
 They’d go on and on, garbling and gurgling.
-They’d twist, turn and nod their blue-hooded heads and pulse and puff their chestnut throats.
-They’d air it all out, whatever they needed to say, whether it pertained to the bug harvest, predators, their young–or their fitness as reflected by the complexity and length the song, as ornithologists suggest.[1]
+They’d twist, turn and nod their blue-hooded heads, pulse and puff their chestnut throats.
+They’d air it all out, whatever they needed to say, whether it pertained to the bug harvest, predators, their young–or their fitness as reflected by the complexity and length of their song, as ornithologists suggest.[36]
 And then whoosh!
 They’d zoom off to catch more bugs.

-And so I acted like a good barn swallow.
+So, I acted like a good barn swallow.
 I aired out my concerns to Barbi about having Jonah present on the day we attached the floating foundation of his bedroom to her house–it had no floor yet, only the two-inch edge of two-by-sixes to walk on, and if someone fell through, they’d get a good knock on the way down, cut themselves on joists and bolts, and maybe get a hand or leg squeezed between a barrel and a board.
-Barbi agreed, and we sent Jonah to Matt’s for the day, but a couple hours into the job the two boys biked down from the Interstate Bridge to the boathouses like the kids on BMXs in E.T.
+Barbi agreed, and we sent Jonah to Matt’s for the day.
+But a couple hours into the job the two boys biked down from the Interstate Bridge, arriving at the boathouses with all the aplomb of the kids sailing into the air on BMXs in E.T.
 A few minutes later Jonah fell through his room’s foundation and caught a calf on the point of a framing nail—a three or four-inch gash in need of stitches to stop the bleeding, I thought.
 But Jon and Ellen were helping that day, and Ellen cleaned the wound, pinched it closed with an expert hand and warned Barbi about tetanus—Ellen who in a couple years would have to drive hurriedly on the frozen Mississippi and then to the delivery room after her water broke unexpectedly in her and Jon’s boathouse.

 “Riise was four pounds, five ounces and a month early.
 I recall that I was quite reluctant to discuss the living situation with the nurses and staff, even though I was already working there, on staff in Pediatrics.
 Everyone down there from the midwife to the pediatrician were considered friends.
 I didn’t want them to mount an intervention!
 She was so small and we were taking her to live in a boathouse in the winter!
 My trusty mate however, kept that little place all warmed up and lo and behold, she survived.
 She slept in a little basket in a hammock until we moved into our farmhouse June 1990.
 Despite her inauspicious start, she is getting married October 19!”
 [37]